 60 Questions – Elementary School (& Family & Friends Program Students)

 Many top geography students will be interested in taking the AP Human Geography Exam.
 This exam, which will broadly reflect the same curriculum as the AP Exam will focus on all aspects of human geography.
 Students can find practice AP Human Geography questions at this link.
+Please see the IGC Syllabus for further details on the content of this exam.

 The Exam from 2022 and its Answer Key are listed here for review and practice.